polyjuicelab/Nginx-X402/README.md

 export NGX_CONFIGURE_ARGS="--without-http_rewrite_module"

 # Build (ngx-rust will download Nginx source automatically)
-cargo build --release --features vendored
+cargo build --release
 ```

-**Note**: The `vendored` feature downloads a default Nginx version.
-For production, use Method A with the exact Nginx version you'll deploy.
+**Note**: The `vendored` feature (enabled by default) downloads a default Nginx version.
+For production, disable vendored and use Method A with the exact Nginx version you'll deploy: `cargo build --release --no-default-features`

 ### Load Module in Nginx